AfonsoManata/ScraperAPI/README.md

 This endpoint:
   - Accepts a package name as a query parameter (e.g. com.facebook.katana).
-  - Scrapes or fetch package details from Aptoide.
   - Returns all relevant metadata about the app in JSON format.

 ## 🧾 Example